bgaze/laravel-kvstore/README.md

 All the store values are stored into database but managed using cache to avoid unecessary queries.

-When the stored content is modified, or when Laravel appication cache is cleared, the store cache is automatically regenerated.
+When the stored content is modified, or when Laravel application cache is cleared, the store cache is automatically regenerated.

 ## Available functions